 Great buildings result from the commitment and dedication of the Client and the Architect working together to a successful outcome – successful in realizing the collective vision.
 It is this relationship between the Client and Architect that we seek in all the work we do, regardless of scale.

 The catalyst for Tony’s career in architecture came at a young age through construction site visits with his father, who worked for a local construction company.
 In 1986 Tony graduated from Algonquin College with his Architectural Technician Diploma.
 Tony joined McRobie Architects + Interior Designers Inc. in 1996 and in 2005 became a member of the Ontario Association for Applied Architectural Sciences.

 Tony’s involvement in projects includes the management of construction document production and construction contract administration.
 Tony has also taken on the management and implementation of the office electronic data systems.

 My goal with each new project is to ensure that our client receives a building that is architecturally relevant and one that performs from an operations perspective.
 Teamwork and dedication on the part of the entire design team is a key factor in reaching this goal.

-Jill earned a Bachelor of Architecture from McGill University in 1996 and began her career in Paris.
-After gaining experience on commercial, care occupancy and mass transportation projects in Ontario, she attained her license with the Ontario Association of Architects in 2004 and joined McRobie Architects + Interior Designers Inc. in 2005.
-Jill is a LEED Accredited Professional and recently became a member of the Royal Architectural Institute of Canada.
+Jill earned a Bachelor of Architecture from McGill University in 1996 and began her career working on public buildings in Paris.
+She then gained experience on commercial, care occupancy and mass transportation projects in Toronto and Ottawa before attaining her license with the Ontario Association of Architects in 2004 and joining McRobie Architects + Interior Designers Inc. in 2005.
+Jill is a LEED Accredited Professional and a member of the Royal Architectural Institute of Canada.